 According to a study published by the American Psychological Association, children subjected to emotional abuse are likely to battle mental health problems such as anxiety, depression, low self-esteem, and lack of empathy (2).
 The following are some health problems they are likely to develop as they grow older (3).

-- Children: As children, their development process will be affected because they cannot adjust emotionally and psychologically.
+- Children: As children, their developmental process will be affected because they cannot adjust emotionally and psychologically.

-- Teenagers: As teenagers, it is difficult for children who are emotionally abused to establish interpersonal relationships.
-They cannot trust others, nor can they deal with the complex emotions experienced in childhood.
+- Teenagers: As teenagers, it is difficult for children who are emotionally abused to establish interpersonal relationshipsiXA strong or close association between two or more people. .
+They cannot trust others, nor can they deal with the complex emotions experienced in their teens.

 - Adults: As adults, they cannot cultivate empathy and cannot recognize the needs and feelings of others, and thus, they might emotionally abuse their children.